puppetlabs/dellemc-powerstore/README.md

 ### Using Tasks

-#### Introduction to PowerStore tasks
+#### Introduction to Dell EMC PowerStore tasks

-Every PowerStore API endpoint has a corresponding task.
-For example, for manipulating PowerStore volumes, the following tasks are available:
+Every Dell EMC PowerStore API endpoint has a corresponding task.
+For example, for manipulating Dell EMC PowerStore volumes, the following tasks are available:
 - volume_collection_query
 - volume_instance_query
 - volume_attach